 3. In case of standardized tests:

-When you have read the question carefully, understand what is required of you.
+When you have read the question carefully, understand what is required for you.
 Are you supposed to identify the best answer or an alternative that is false?
 Verify whether or not there is an option stating “all of the above” or “none of the above” before you mark your answer.
 Use the false/ true technique which will help you in selecting between two similar answers.
 To do this, decode the question into a statement with each of the probable answers and then you should select the one which is true.

 4. Evaluate each response to the multiple choice question: